-Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Prospectus contains all information with regard to our Company and the Offer, which is material in the context of the Offer, that the information contained in this Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the opinions and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Prospectus as a whole or any of such information or the expression of any such opinions or intentions misleading in any material respect.
-Each of the Selling Shareholder severally, and not jointly, accepts responsibility for and confirms that the statements specifically made or confirmed by such Selling Shareholder in this Prospectus solely to the extent of information specifically pertaining to itself and its portion of the Equity Shares offered by it in the Offer for Sale, and assumes responsibility that such statements are true and correct in all material respects and are not misleading in any material respect.
-The Selling Shareholder, assume no responsibility for any other statements, including, inter alia, any of the statements made by or relating to our Company or any other Selling Shareholder in this Prospectus.
+Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Red Herring Prospectus contains all information with regard to our Company and the Offer, which is material in the context of the Offer, that the information contained in this Red Herring Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the opinions and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Red Herring Prospectus as a whole or any of such information or the expression of any such opinions or intentions misleading in any material respect.
+Each of the Selling Shareholder severally, and not jointly, accepts responsibility for and confirms that the statements specifically made or confirmed by such Selling Shareholder in this Red Herring Prospectus solely to the extent of information specifically pertaining to itself and its portion of the Equity Shares offered by it in the Offer for Sale, and assumes responsibility that such statements are true and correct in all material respects and are not misleading in any material respect.
+The Selling Shareholder, assume no responsibility for any other statements, including, inter alia, any of the statements made by or relating to our Company or any other Selling Shareholder in this Red Herring Prospectus.

-The Equity Shares offered through the Red Herring Prospectus and this Prospectus are proposed to be listed on the Stock Exchanges being BSE and NSE.
+The Equity Shares offered through this Red Herring Prospectus are proposed to be listed on the Stock Exchanges being BSE and NSE.
 Our Company has received the 'in-principle' approvals from BSE and NSE for listing of the Equity Shares pursuant to letters dated October 25, 2021 and October 22, 2021 respectively.
 For the purposes of the Offer, BSE is the Designated Stock Exchange.

-purposes of the Offer, BSE is the Designated Stock Exchange.
-BOOK RUNNING LEA D MANAGER NAME OF BOOK RUNNING LEAD MANAGER AND LOGO CONTACT PERSON E-MAIL AND TELEPHONE ARYAMAN FINANCIAL SERVICES LTD Aryaman Financial Services Limited Deepak Biyani/Vatsal Ganatra Telephone: +91 - 22 - 6216 6999 E-mail: ipo@afsl.co.in y REGISTRAR TO T HE OFFER NAME OF REGISTRAR CONTACT PERSON E-MAIL AND TELEPHONE Bigshare Services Private Limited Babu Raphael Telephone: +91 - 22 - 6263 8200 E-mail: ipo@bigshareonline.com Bigshare Services Private Limited BID/OFFER PROC PRAMME.
-RID/OFFER OPENS ON December 12, 2022 BID/OFFER CLOSES ON December 15, 2022
+BOOK RUNNING LEAD MANAGER NAME OF BOOK RUNNING LEAD MANAGER AND LOGO CONTACT PERSON E-MAIL AND TELEPHONE ARYAMAN FINANCIAL SERVICES LTD Deepak Biyani/Vatsal Ganatra Telephone: +91 - 22 - 6216 6999 E-mail: ipo@afsl.co.in Aryaman Financial Services Limited REGISTRAR TO THE OFFER NAME OF REGISTRAR CONTACT PERSON E-MAIL AND TELEPHONE Bigshare Services Private Limited Babu Raphael Telephone: +91 - 22 - 6263 8200 E-mail:ipo@bigshareonline.com BID/OFFER PROGRAMME BID/OFFER OPENS ON December 12, 2022 BID/OFFER CLOSES ON December 15, 2022

-^{}UPI mandate end time and date shall be at 5.00 pm on the Bid/ Offer Closing Date.
+\UPI mandate end time and date shall be at 5.00 pm on the Bid/ Offer Closing Date.